List of Curb Your Enthusiasm episodes: Season 5 (2005)

 Larry's friend Richard needs a kidney transplant operation.
-Purely out of paranoid guilt, Larry offers one of his own to Richard if Richard cannot find a suitable donor in time.
-Larry then makes many concerted, ridiculous efforts to find Richard another kidney donor.
-Larry explores the possibility that he may have been adopted, because of a potentially misunderstood word his father said (and no longer remembers) while in the hospital—Larry hires a private investigator (Mekhi Phifer) to look into it.
-Eventually, he discovers the "truth" and visits his potential biological family, where he learns that he could be a gentile.
-His new faith in Christianity makes him agree to donating Richard his kidney.
+Under pressure from his friends and family, Larry offers to donate his own kidney to Richard.
+Larry then makes concerted efforts to find Richard another kidney donor.
+Larry thinks that he may have been adopted, because of a potentially misunderstood word his father said (and subsequently denies) while in the hospital, and hires a private investigator (Mekhi Phifer) to look into it.

 Season 6 (2007)

-Cheryl and Larry shelter a New Orleans family named the Blacks (Vivica A. Fox and J. B. Smoove) in their house after a hurricane destroyed the Blacks' home.
+Cheryl and Larry shelter a New Orleans family named the Blacks (Vivica A. Fox, J. B. Smoove and Ellia English), who move into their house after a hurricane destroyed the Blacks' home.
 A distracted phone call between Larry and Cheryl causes her to re-evaluate their marriage dynamic and leave him; Larry thus returns to the dating scene.

 Guest stars include: Steve Coogan, Michael McKean, Lucy Lawless, Tim Meadows, Mayim Bialik, Gina Gershon, John McEnroe, Barbara Boxer, John Legend, Diedrich Bader, and Ken Jeong.

 Season 7 (2009)

 Larry and Loretta are in a relationship, which Larry soon realizes is not working for him.
 She is diagnosed with cancer and breaks up with Larry because she thinks he is cheating on her.
 She and the rest of the family leave Larry's home—except for Leon, who stays with him.
 When Larry runs into Cheryl for the first time since last season, he learns that she appreciated him more when he had a job, so he accepts NBC's offer for a Seinfeld reunion show to give her a part in it and win her back.

-Guest stars include: Jerry Seinfeld, Julia Louis-Dreyfus, Jason Alexander, Michael Richards, Christian Slater, Richard Kind, Philip Baker Hall, Rosie O'Donnell, Catherine O'Hara, Elisabeth Shue, Meg Ryan, David Spade, Jillian Bell, Randall Park, and Eric Andre.
+Guest stars include: Jason Alexander, Eric Andre, Jillian Bell, Wayne Federman, Philip Baker Hall, Richard Kind, Julia Louis-Dreyfus, Rosie O'Donnell, Catherine O'Hara, Randall Park, Michael Richards, Meg Ryan, Jerry Seinfeld, Elisabeth Shue, Christian Slater, and David Spade.